The Cultural Revolution in China: History, Impact, and Legacy

 Mao feared that China was drifting toward capitalism and “revisionism.”
 The movement was his way to reassert control and mobilize the youth against what he saw as enemies of socialism.

-What is the legacy of the Cultural Revolution in modern China?
+Why is discussion of the Cultural Revolution sensitive in China today?

 Scroll to Top